Stun Gun Laws in Washington

 What Are Stun Guns and Tasers?

 The terms stun gun and Taser are often used interchangeably, but there are significant differences between these devices.
 Stun guns have prongs that deliver a painful shock on direct contact.
 Tasers (the common brand name for devices sometimes called projectile stun guns) work from a distance by shooting small probes attached to thin wires that deliver the electrical charge.
-Both stun guns and Tasers can temporarily immobilize or incapacitate someone, but Tasers actually disrupt the the body's neuromuscular system.
+Both stun guns and Tasers can temporarily immobilize or incapacitate someone, but Tasers actually disrupt the body's neuromuscular system.

 Do Washington's Restrictions on Dangerous Weapons Apply to Stun Guns and Tasers?